IIT Kharagpur: Halls of residence

 IIT Kharagpur provides on-campus residential facilities to its students, research scholars, faculty members and many of its staff.
 The students live in hostels (referred to as halls) throughout their stay in the IIT.
 Hostel rooms are wired to provide an internet connection, for which students pay a compulsory charge.
 Most rooms in the older halls are designed to accommodate one student, but an increase in the number of incoming undergraduate students has led to shared rooms in the first two years.
 The Lal Bahadur Shastri Hall of Residence and newer blocks of some halls now accommodate three students per room.
 The oldest Halls of Residence are located in the PAN Loop, named after the Patel, Azad, and Nehru Halls.

-The halls of IIT Kharagpur are: